 Adding your site’s RSS feed to search consoles is simple, fast, easy, and requires no technical skills.
 For a step-by-step tutorial, go here:

-You can do this using plugins.
-Just search inside your Plugins admin section (Plugins > Add New) for RSS Post, RSS feed to post, etc.
+You can easily do this using WordPress plugins.
+Search on WordPress.org plugin repository for RSS, RSS feed to post, etc.

-Note: Most RSS plugins typically require configuration – visit the plugin sites for instructions, or contact us for help configuring plugins.
+Note: Most RSS plugins typically require configuration – visit the plugin sites for instructions, or contact us if you need help configuring plugins.

-Here are some auto blogging tools that let you create new with feeds:
+Here are a number of autoblogging tools that let you create posts with RSS feeds and imported content:

 WPeMatico

-WPeMatico is an auto blogging plugin that allows you to publish posts automatically from multiple RSS/Atom feeds.
+WPeMatico is an easy to use auto blogging plugin that allows you to publish posts automatically from RSS/Atom feeds that you choose.

-You can manage all of your imported feeds and organize them according to categories and campaigns.
+You can manage all of your imported feeds and organize them according to campaigns.

 For more details, go here: